INSIGHT & INTUITION: MEDICINE FOR TODAY'S WOMAN

 7. Please note that if you don’t have steamed potatoes ready, you can actually make this dish with uncooked potatoes.
 You have to add the uncooked potatoes diced into the saucepan and then add 4 cups of broth (or water) and let the curry come to a rolling boil on high heat.

-8. Then reduce the heat to low-medium and allow the potatoes to cook in the curry for about 20-30 minutes.
+8. If you are adding raw potatoes, reduce the heat to low-medium and allow the potatoes to cook in the curry for about 20-30 minutes.
 In this case, the more finely diced your potatoes, the quicker they will cook.
 Add more water or broth as needed, until the potatoes are done.

-These would pair well with my delicious potato wrap recipe, a great alternative to regular naan bread or tortilla-style bread (here are my Gluten Free Flatbread, Garlic Naan, and Potato Wrap recipes).
+These would pair well with my delicious Potato Wrap Recipe, a great alternative to regular naan bread or tortilla-style bread (here are my Gluten Free Flatbread and Garlic Naan recipes as well).

 To add an extra special kick that will have everyone wanting more, try pairing this with my Tamarin Date or Cilantro Mint Chutney.
 For these chutney recipes and more, check out my Chutneys and Sauces Recipe eBook.

-This eBook is filled with my classic family recipes for chutneys and sauces.
+This eBook is filled with classic recipes from my family for chutneys and sauces.
 With a wide variety of mouth-watering recipes, writing this took me right back to my childhood.
 I was blessed to grow up in a family that shared the love of traditional cooking and passed these techniques down from generation to generation.

 My passion for flavorful cooking is something I wish to share with each one of you!